ManuelGil/nspin-bun/README.md

 ## Overview

-**nspin-bun** is a lightweight, efficient spinner package optimized exclusively for Bun.
-Inspired by [nspin](https://github.com/ManuelGil/nspin), this ESM-only library leverages modern Node.js APIs (such as `styleText` and `performance.now()`) along with Bun’s native capabilities to deliver a fast, minimal CLI spinner with zero external dependencies.
-Perfect for modern Bun environments, **nspin-bun** is engineered for high performance and an ultra-small footprint.
+**nspin-bun** is a lightweight, dependency-free spinner package engineered exclusively for Bun environments.
+Inspired by **nspin**, it leverages modern Node.js APIs (like `styleText` and `performance.now()`) along with Bun's native capabilities to deliver an ultra-fast and minimal CLI spinner experience—all without external dependencies.

 ![nspin-bun](https://raw.githubusercontent.com/ManuelGil/nspin-bun/main/assets/nspin-bun.gif)